gifton/Agentic-Workflow/agentic-natural/README.md

 ## FAQ

 **Q: What if I need a feature not listed?**
 A: Just describe what you need in natural language.
 The AI will adapt the workflow.
-For example: \"agentic workflow with database migrations\" will add migration steps.
+For example: \"agentic natural with database migrations\" will add migration steps.

 **Q: Can I combine multiple project types?**
 A: Yes!
-Try: \"agentic workflow for web API and CLI tool\" to get a workflow that handles both.
+Try: \"agentic natural for web API and CLI tool\" to get a workflow that handles both.

 **Q: What's the difference between the presets?**
 A: